lanl-ansi/lanl-ansi.github.io/_pages/home.md

 ANSI is always looking to motivated and enthusiastic persons to contribute to this research through postdoc and student appointments.
 Interested parties are encouraged to inquire at [ansi-info@lanl.gov](mailto:ansi-info@lanl.gov) and apply to LANL job posting [IRC68606](https://lanl.jobs/los-alamos-nm/advanced-network-science-initiative-postdoctoral-research-associate/3C2D45654A214CE08B8735B5139EC61D/job/).

-## 2019 Grid Science Winter School & Conference

-Registration is now open for ANSI's third Grid Science Winter School & Conference, program and registration details are available [here](http://cnls.lanl.gov/gridscience).
-A limited number of scholarships are available to support graduate student participation, applications are due by October 30, 2018.

 ## Application Areas

 To help motivate and inspire novel computational methods, ANSI studies a variety of challenging problems in critical infrastructure networks, such as _Analysis of Extreme Events_, _Network-base Machine Learning and Data Analytics_, _Control and Optimization Under Uncertainty_, _Interdependencies Across Multiple Networks_, and _The Design of Resilient Networks_.
 ANSI has strong expertise in power systems and natural gas systems and is currently building an expertise in potable water and cyber-physical systems.